 A bit about me

-When not playing the viol, Laura can usually be found hanging out with her two children, her Tibetan Spaniels Abelard and Heloise, and a good Melbourne coffee.
+When not immersed in the world of viols, Laura enjoys time with her two children, her Tibetan Spaniels Abelard and Heloise, and a Melbourne coffee.

 Leave a Reply